-In EPA case before the Supreme Court, the agency’s power to combat climate change hangs in the balance
+In EPA Supreme Court case, the agency’s power to combat climate change hangs in the balance

 Environmental advocates fear the Supreme Court’s conservative majority could limit the Biden administration’s ability to curb carbon pollution from power plants before any regulation is written, and leave the United States short of its climate goals at a time when scientists suggest drastic cuts in emissions are needed to avert dangerous warming.
 The president wants the U.S. power grid to run entirely on clean energy by 2035.

-“It’s hard to see why they took this case unless they were thinking about deploying it against the EPA’s ability to regulate existing power plants,” said Kirti Datla, director of strategic legal advocacy at Earthjustice, a law firm that works on environmental advocacy.
+“It’s hard to see why they took this case unless they were thinking about deploying it against the EPA’s ability to regulate existing power plants,” said Kirti Datla, director of strategic legal advocacy at Earthjustice, a law organization that works on environmental advocacy.

 The new court, bolstered by three justices chosen by former president Donald Trump, has sharply questioned whether federal agencies can make sweeping decisions with enormous economic and regulatory consequences.
 In separate decisions stopping the Biden administration’s plans for a vaccine-or-testing mandate for large employers and extending a nationwide eviction moratorium during the pandemic, the court’s conservatives said federal agencies have exceeded the authority granted to them by Congress.